ahmadajmi/multilingualwithangular/README.md

 npm install gulp --save-dev
 ```

-We will need some gulp dependencies mainly for for JavaScript and Sass
+We will need some gulp dependencies mainly for for JavaScript and Sass.

 ```
 npm install gulp-sass --save-dev